-‘Urgent action to save the planet’ – countries’ call at UN
+UN seeks court opinion on climate in ‘win’ for island states

 “I don’t want to show a picture to my child one day of my island.
 I want my child to be able to experience the same environment and the same culture that I grew up in,” said Cynthia Houniuhi, who’s from the Solomon Islands and is president of Pacific Islands Students Fighting Climate Change, a group involved in getting the resolution to the U.N.’s General Assembly.
 “The environment that sustains us is disintegrating before our eyes.”

+The group’s Solomon Yeo added that “young people across the world will recall the day when we were able to get the world’s highest court, the International Court of Justice, to bring its voice to the climate justice fight.”

-The U.N.’s International Court of Justice is the world’s highest court and can provide “an advisory opinion on any legal question” asked by states, said Nilufer Oral, the director at the Center for International Law at the University of Singapore.
+The U.N.’s International Court of Justice is the body’s highest court and can provide “an advisory opinion on any legal question” asked by states, said Nilufer Oral, the director at the Center for International Law at the University of Singapore.
 While the opinion isn’t binding, it would encourage states “to actually go back and look at what they haven’t been doing and what they need to do” to address the climate emergency.

 Countries have agreed to aim to limit warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) with an upper limit of 2 degrees Celsius (3.6 F) back in 2015 as part of the Paris Agreement.
 The agreement asks countries to submit their plans to curb greenhouse gases to the United Nations and regularly revise and update those plans.